garrardkitchen/resume/content/blog/principles.md

 A colleague recently shared with me the architecture of their side project.
 They are using **AWS** and I have 2 **certifications** in **AWS** (**Developer** and **Solutions Architect**).
 I quickly went into **HA**/**scaling**/**resilience**/**durability**/**DR** overdrive, following it up with a verbal dump on what tech they should use.
 This was all wrong.
 They did not know their service demand.
 Following my initial advice, will have increased their cost; unnecessarily.
 I did, you'll be glad to hear, re-affirm their decision (may have made 1 or 2 helpful suggestions) shortly after [~2 hours].

 Yeah, think big but don't deliver big without a customer base; as this, in my experience, will result in a huge waste of time, effort and money.
 Plus, sometimes, you don't really know where something is going to take you, and my advice here is to roll with it.
-This last piece of advice is particularly poignant if you're starting up.
+This last piece of advice is particularly pertinent if you're starting up.

 ## [Occam's Razor]()